 Anyone age 2 and under, and those who are not yet toilet trained must wear a swim diaper with a protective covering.

 Here at the Fife Aquatic Center we use a salt cell to generate chlorine for our hot tub and pools.
 The Health Department mandates that all public pools maintain a certain chlorine level.
 We achieve this through use of a salt cell rather than traditional chlorine.

-The Aquatic Center offers additional classes such as Learn to Paddle Board, Paddle Board Yoga, LAFF and Adult Swim Lessons.
+The Aquatic Center offers additional classes such as Aquarobics, Low Aquatic Fitness and Fun (LAFF) and Adult Swim Lessons.

 Yes, for lap swim and rec swim there is a discounted military rate.

-The hot tub is kept at about 102o, the lesson pool at 89o and the lap pool at 85o
+The hot tub is currently out of service for the foreseeable future and the lesson pool is at 89,o while the lap pool is at 85o

 25 yards or 75 feet